2025 Brigit Award for Excellence in the Arts: Lauren Raine

 The Sarasvati Book Award solicits scholarly nonfiction books published during 2022-2024 in the fields of goddess studies/women and mythology.
 Named for the Hindu goddess of learning and the creative arts, the award is given by the Association for the Study of Women and Mythology to honor outstanding scholarship and presentation.
 The award will be presented during ASWM’s 2025 conference in Tucson Arizona.

 Submissions and book copies must be received by the Awards Committee no later than February 1, 2025.
 Books must be published in print, rather than only in e-book format.
+If submitting between January 10 to February 1, publisher may send digital copy of book.
 Nominations must come directly from the publisher; authors should contact their publishers to ask them to submit a work for this award.
 Each publisher may nominate one work published in 2022-2024.
 Anthologies and self-published books are not eligible for this award.

 Publishers may contact submissions@womenandmyth.org .